Living in Saudi Arabia

 Yes, family members can get a visa for 90 days at any one time.
 The hospital will facilitate this for you.
 However, you will be responsible for all costs associated with their trip, and the hospital does not supply accommodation.

-Can my boyfriend or friends visit me?
+Can my friends visit me?

 As a woman can I walk around freely?